ABOUT S&I CONSULTANCY

 Philippines: Seawall South China Sea, Project Management Services (2011): Bernd Sauer was the Project Manager providing services for planning, procurement and execution supervision for a seawall near Subic Bay, using combined “soil-cement mix” method and mass concrete placement.

-Macau: Solid Waste Strategy, Waste Recycling Study (2010-11), for Macau Government: Harold Insley was the Project Director for a recycling study investigating collection and reuse / export of “3-bin” wastes (paper, plastic and metals); and the disposal and reprocessing of Construction and Demolition (C&D) waste.
+Macau: Solid Waste Strategy, Waste Recycling Study (2010 to 2011), for Macau Government: Harold Insley was the Project Director for a recycling study investigating collection and reuse / export of “3-bin” wastes (paper, plastic and metals); and the disposal and reprocessing of Construction and Demolition (C&D) waste.
 Study included survey to collect opinions from Government departments, schools, residential developments and waste recyclers.
 Opinions obtained by questionnaire and street interviews.
 Including waste characterisation and composition studies.

 Vietnam: Residential + Commercial Developments, Project Manager (2010), for Brown & Associates – Architects in Hanoi: Bernd Sauer was the Project Architect responsible for the entire production of design documents for various mixed use developments in prominent locations, among them high rise projects up to 50 storey’s, high end residential & large resort projects in different regions of Vietnam.